wiremock/wiremock.org/_docs/quickstart/java-junit.md

 import static com.github.tomakehurst.wiremock.client.WireMock.*;
 ```

-WireMock ships with some JUnit rules to manage the server's lifecycle
-and setup/tear-down tasks.
-To start and stop WireMock per-test case, add
+To automatically start and stop WireMock per-test case, add
 the following to your test class (or a superclass of it):

 ```java